The aptosid online search uses the powerful xapian-omega indexer and it is only applicable when using the online aptosid-manual.

 Type in one or more words into the search field and click Search (or press Return).

 If Match ALL words is selected, only those documents are returned which contain all of your search terms.
 With Match ANY word all documents are returned which contain at least one of your search terms.

 Alternatively you can put a plus (+) sign directly in front of one or more words to only get those files which include all of those words.
 Words with a minus (-) sign directly in front of them change the result so that only documents are listed which don't contain any of those words.

 The results are ordered by relevance with the most relevant documents listed first.
 Relevance depends on the number and position of matched words in the documents.

-To search on line, type or paste into the search box of your browser the following, (where xxxx is the word you wish to search for):
+To search on line, type or paste into the search box of your browser, (where xxxx is the word you wish to search for), the following: